-Figure 3.15.
-In the simulated network, node S has three different routes to reach node D. Node M on route 2 is selfish.
+Figure 3.13.
+In the simulated network, node S has three different routes to reach node

-For the sake of simplicity, simulations implement immediate acknowledgments of delivered packets and no loss of ACKs.
+14 For the sake of simplicity, simulations implement immediate acknowledgments of delivered packets and no loss of ACKs.
 This choice does not affect the meaning of obtained results, and effects of ACK delay on reliability estimates is currently under study.